 The first message includes the forecast region, date, and danger rating for each elevation band.
 It also states whether a persistent slab problem exists, which is an important point for the Avaluator decision-making tool.
 The second message will contain the forecaster’s main concerns for the current conditions.

 The text-only forecast is updated daily at 5 p.m.
-(PST — Pacific Standard Time) and provides information for just one day, as opposed to the three-day forecast provided by the app.
-Forecasts issued by Avalanche Québec are published daily at 18h00 (EST — Eastern Standard Time).
+Pacific Time and provides information for just one day, as opposed to the three-day forecast provided on our website and app.
+Forecasts issued by Avalanche Québec are published daily at 6 p.m.
+Eastern Time.

 Although Avalanche Canada is not charging for this service, SMS text messaging rates will apply according to the subscription plan for your device.

 - Find out your forecast region code.
 The codes for each region are below.

 - Using your device’s SMS feature, text your region code to 1-450-328-1435